IGAWorksDev/dfinery-android-sdk/docs/en/web_view_interface.md

 To use Dfinery features in your app's WebView, simply add `dfinery-html-bridge.js` and `DfineryBridge` provided in the SDK to your WebView and HTML.
 Once items are added following the guide, the same API available for Dfinery can be used within WebView.

 ### dfinery-html-bridge.js
 This is a js file that implements javascript to facilitate using Dfinery in HTML.
+You can [Download](../../assets/dfinery-html-bridge.js) from this path.

 > [!WARNING]
 > Do not modify this script file.
 Integration problems may occur.